voltsemu/volts/README.md

 ## Why?
 RPCS3s code is a bit too noodly for my taste, thought i'd give it a shot myself.

+# How to play a game
+well it isnt working yet but legally dump the game to begin with.

 # Building

 ## Windows